wintercms/docs/help-developer-guide.md

 <a name="psr-exception-methods"></a>
 ### Controller methods can have a single underscore

 PSR-2 states that methods must be in **camelCase**.
-However, in Backend controllers Winter will prefix AJAX handlers with the action name to define a controlled context.
+However, in backend controllers Winter will prefix AJAX handlers with the action name to define a controlled context.
 For example:

 ```php
 public function index()